Beto da Silva: PSV Eindhoven

-On 3 January 2016, Da Silva signed a two-and-half year contract with PSV Eindhoven.
+On 3 January 2016, Da Silva signed a two-and-a-half-year contract with PSV Eindhoven.
 He immediately joined Jong PSV, who plays on Eerste Divisie.

 Da Silva made his debut for Jong PSV on 18 January, replacing Ramon Lundqvist at the 76th minute in a 2–0 victory against MVV Maastricht in Eerste Divisie.
 On February 1, he scored his first goal, the late in a 3–1 win over RKC Waalwijk.
 In July, he appeared in a pre-season friendly against FC Porto.

 On 6 January 2017, Da Silva was promoted to PSV Eindhoven's first team.
 On 14 January, he was an unused substitute in a 2–0 home victory against S.B.V.
 Excelsior, in the Eredivisie.

 Grêmio

 On 20 January 2017, Da Silva returned to his childhood club Grêmio, signing a four-year contract.

 Loan to Argentinos Juniors

 On 19 January 2018, Da Silva joined Argentine Primera División side Argentinos Juniors on a one-and-a-half-year loan deal with a buyout option.